Central chimpanzee: Behaviour

-Social Structure
+Social structure

 Central chimpanzees live in social groups of around 66 individuals, on average this tends to be more than the group size of western chimpanzee counterparts.
 It was found that chimpanzees split activity budget into four main categories.
-In chimpanzees there exists a male dominance within these social groups.
-Often the strongest most aggressive male will become the alpha of the group.
-This can be thought of like a leader of the group.
+In chimpanzees there exists male dominance within these social groups.
+Often the strongest and most aggressive males will become the alphas of the group.
+This can be thought of like leaders of the group.
 This social hierarchy is well explained in a study done in 2018 by Jane Goodall institute.
-But in these groups of chimpanzees females also have leading roles as alpha female groups.
-Although it is not probable that an alpha female will out outrank an alpha male.
+But in these groups of chimpanzees, females also have leading roles as alpha female groups.
+Although it is not probable that an alpha female will outrank an alpha male.

 It was found that chimpanzees split activity budget into four main categories.
 The search for food, socialising, moving and resting.
 It was found that in the wild they spent 50% of their time in search of food.
 The rest of the time was then spent equally socialising, moving and resting.

 Studies which were done all over the African continent showed the same trend for all chimpanzee subspecies.
 The social groups will break up into smaller groups called parties which mostly consist of males.
 They will control a certain area, this could lead to inter species fights and killings.
 This was found to be one of the leading causes of death of chimpanzees in the Gombe stream research center.